ss2552/Guide_3DS/docs/installing-boot9strap-(mset9-cli-ios).md

 1. Power off your console
 1. Insert your SD card into your iPhone/iPad
 <!--@include: ./_include/ish-chorus.md -->
-1. Type the number corresponding to your console model and version, then hit return
+1. Type the number corresponding to your console model and version, then tap Return
     + The current state should display [Injected](/images/screenshots/mset9/mset9-ish-injected.png)
     + If you have already removed the trigger file (or never injected in the first place), the current state will show [Ready](/images/screenshots/mset9/mset9-ish-ready.png), skip to Step 6
-1. Type `4`, then hit return to remove the trigger file
+1. Type `4`, then tap Return to remove the trigger file
     + You should see "Removed trigger file."
-1. Type `5`, then hit return to remove MSET9
+1. Type `5`, then tap Return to remove MSET9
     + You should see "Successfully removed MSET9!"
-1. Press Enter to close the MSET9 script
+1. Press Return to close the MSET9 script

 <!--@include: ./_include/luma3ds-installed-note.md -->